QCP: A Practical Separation Logic-based C Program Verification Tool: Related work

 VST-A~\cite{10.1145/3632911} decomposes the entire annotated program into multiple straight-line programs in Rocq, requiring users to perform manual symbolic execution proofs using tactics.
 The entire system is built on CompCert, with corresponding tactics and decomposition operations formally verified for soundness in Rocq.
-In contrast, QCP only requires users to prove specific verification conditions (VCs) while leveraging SMT solvers to automatically resolve others.
+In contrast, QCP only requires users to prove specific VCs while leveraging entailment solvers to automatically resolve others.
 This approach significantly reduces the user's workload and enhances verification efficiency.
-Currently, QCP lacks formal soundness proofs for its symbolic execution engine.

-RefinedC~\cite{Sammler2021RefinedC} directly translates annotated C programs into Rocq, transforming program verification problems into type-checking problems.
-It utilizes typing rules (proven sound in Iris) to perform symbolic execution and generate VCs.
-These VCs are primarily discharged by SMT solvers, with unresolved cases requiring manual user intervention.
-Although this method shares conceptual similarities with QCP, RefinedC adopts Rust-inspired ownership and refinement types for verification.
-Its annotation system diverges from idiomatic C conventions, necessitating additional effort to master its type system.
-Conversely, QCP aligns more closely with C's style by employing separation logic for verification, resulting in lower learning overhead.
-Appendix~\ref{sec::rcexamples} provides a concrete RefinedC example.

-\paragraph{Abstract interpretation methods } The assertions in separation logic can be interpreted as abstract states within the abstract interpretation framework, while the inference rules of separation logic correspond to operations on abstract domains~\cite{10.1007/11823230_13,10.1145/2049697.2049700}.
-We notice that combining it with other abstract domains may yield improved results, and we plan to implement such combination in our future work.

-Figure~\ref{fig:area} illustrates a rectangle area calculation example.
-The QCP IDE flags a proof goal at line 17, which concerns the multiplication validity of \lstinline{width * height} (i.e., \lstinline{INT_MIN <= width * height <= INT_MAX}).
-Based on the if-conditions at lines 11 and 14, we establish that both \lstinline{width} and \lstinline{height} range between 0 and 100, making this goal trivially valid.
-However, this constitutes a nonlinear verification problem that exceeds the capabilities of our built-in SMT solver, requiring nonlinear arithmetic support.
-By employing interval domain-based abstract interpretation, we can effectively resolve this issue through a simpler approach.